yijie086/academic/content/courses/_index.md

+I will be the teaching assistant for the following course:

+# General Relativity and Cosmology (2023 Spring)

+Professor: Prof. Shuang-yong Zhou

+The main contents:
+Mathematical preliminary, Gravitational field equations, Actions of gravitational systems, Schwarzschild solution, Tests of General Relativity, Gravitational Waves, Black Holes, Cosmology, etc.

+Textbook:
+- Spacetime and Geometry: An Introduction to General Relativity, Sean Carroll
+- Gravitation and Cosmology: Principles and Applications of The General Theory of Relativity, Steven Weinberg

-I am the teaching assistant for the following courses:
+I was the teaching assistant for the following courses:

 # Electrodynamics (2022 Spring)